Last updated: July 15, 2024

 Personal use purposes:

-It’s vital to know that you need to track both purposes in your mileage report, so you get the ratio of personal and business trips.
+It’s vital to know how to log miles for taxes: you need to track both business and personal purposes in your mileage report, so you get the ratio of personal and business trips.

 Don’t run into trouble by claiming 100% business use of a vehicle at any cost.
 Using MileageWise’s AI Wizard feature, you can easily set the ratio of business and personal trips, so you get the best recommendations of forgotten trips retrospectively, auto-populated to fill in the gaps for your 100% IRS-Proof Mileage Log.